-- 5. Effective September 1, 1999, article 46.04 governs the competency to be executed. - 6.
-Article 46.04 does not provide for the appointment of counsel to prepare a motion to determine competency.
+- 5. Article 46.05 of the code of criminal procedure governs the competency to be executed. - 6.
+This statute (which was formerly styled article 46.04) does not provide for the appointment of counsel to prepare a motion to determine competency.
 "Although a trial court could appoint counsel in any given case, the trial court does not abuse its discretion by failing to do so in this context."
-Ex parte Caldwell, S.W.
-2d , No. 25, 629 -04
+Ex parte Caldwell, 58 S.W.
+3d 127, 130 (Tex.

-(Tex.
 Crim.
 App.
-August 28, 2000).
+2000).
 The court of criminal appeals does not have the authority to order the trial court to conduct a hearing, or to grant counsel funds to enable him to hire an expert to prepare for the hearing.
 "Under the statute, this Court has authority only to review the trial court's finding that a defendant is incompetent.
 That occurs after the trial court makes a finding under article 46.04(k)."
 Id.
 "Article 46.04 provides that jurisdiction of the motion remains in the trial court and permits the Court of Criminal Appeals to review only a finding of incompetence.
 Under the statute, we have no other role in the process."
 Id.

-C. Execution Of The Retarded Is Not Prohibited, Yet
+C. Execution Of The Retarded Is Prohibited

-1. Ford was concerned with execution of the insane.
+- 1. Ford was concerned with execution of the insane.
 In Penry v.
 Lynaugh, 492 U.S. 302 (1989), the Court held that the Eighth Amendment does not categorically prohibit execution of the mentally retarded.
 Rather, retardation is a factor that may be considered by the jury in determining defendant's culpability.
 "So long as sentencers can consider and give effect to mitigating evidence of mental retardation in imposing sentence, an individualized determination of whether 'death is the appropriate punishment' can be made in each particular case."
 Id. at 340; see Penry v.
 State, 903 S.W.
 2d 715, 766 (Tex.
 Crim.
 App.
 1995)(it is not cruel and unusual punishment to execute one who is mentally retarded and who was brain damaged and who had been abused as a child); Goodman v.
 State, 701 S.W.
 2d 850, 867 (Tex.
 Crim.
 App.
 1985)(it is not cruel and unusual punishment to execute a mildly mentally retarded person); accord Ramirez v.
 State, 815 S.W.2d 636, 655 (Tex.
 Crim.
 App.
-1991).

-2. The majority did not rule out the possibility that execution of the mentally retarded may someday be deemed absolutely barred by the Eighth Amendment.
+1991). - 2.
+The majority did not rule out the possibility that execution of the mentally retarded may someday be deemed absolutely barred by the Eighth Amendment.
 "While a national consensus against execution of the mentally retarded may someday emerge reflecting the 'evolving standards of decency that mark the progress of a maturing society,' there is insufficient evidence of such a consensus today."
 Penry v.
 Lynaugh, 492 U.S. at 340; but see Bell v.
 State, 938 S.W.
 2d 35, 55 (Tex.
 Crim.
 App.

-1996)(rejecting appellant's argument that the fact that 10 states have banned the execution of the retarded requires a similar ban in Texas).
+1996)(rejecting appellant's argument that the fact that 10 states have banned the execution of the retarded requires a similar ban in Texs); see also Hall v.
+State, 67 S.W.
+3d 860, 878 (Tex.
+Crim.
+App.
+2002). - 3.
+In Atkins v.
+Virginia, 122 S. Ct.
+2242 (2002), the Court held that "death is not a suitable punishment for a mentally retarded criminal."